 Finance Minister Nirmala Sitharaman on Saturday announced a number of measures in an attempt to provide impetus to the ailing exports and housing sectors amid the general economic slowdown.
 On expected lines, the finance minsiter announced guidelines for improving exports by extending the foreign exchange credit to exporters at affordable rates.

 The FM also touched upon the housing sector and announced measures to promote affordable housing.
-The External Commercial Borrowing (ECB) guidelines have been relaxed in an attempt to encourage government servants to buy houses.
+The External Commercial Borrowing (ECB) guidelines have been relaxed in an attempt to encouraging government servants to buy houses.
 With a focus on construction of unfinished housing units, the government announced a special window to provide last-mile funding for housing projects which are non-NPA and non-NCLT and are net worth positive in affordable and middle-income category.
 The window, to be set up by a fund size of Rs 10,000 crore, will be run by professionals and domain specialists, the FM stated.
 The move targets middle income and affordable housing schemes.

 The following are the schemes announced for boosting of exports:

 1. Introduction of scheme for Remission of Duties or Taxes on Export Product (RoTDEP): RoTDEP will replace Merchandise Exports from India Scheme (MEIS), for all goods and services for which coverage was given by textile and commerce ministry.
 The existing dispensation will continue till december 2019.
 No MEIS will continue post that.
-RoTDEP will completely replace all MEISes from January 1.
+RoTDEP completely replace all meis from January 1.
 "In effect, RoDTEP will adeqautely incentivise exporters than all schemes put together," Sitharaman said.
 The government has pegged the revenue foregone for the scheme at Rs 50,000 crore.
 Labour-intensive sectors will get priority under the new scheme, Sitharaman added.

-2. Fully electronic refund module, for automated GST ITC refunds nearing completion.
+2. Fully electronic refund module: For automated GST ITC refunds nearing completion.
 The move, to be implemented by end of September, is expected speed up and monitor all ITC refunds and will aid SME exporters.

 3. Export finance: Export Credit Guarantee Corporation by ECGC will offer higher insurance cover to banks lending working capital for exports.
 The move is targeted at MSMEs.
 The initiative will cost about Rs 1,700 crore per annum.
 With the introduction of the scheme, the premium to be paid to ECGC will be lesser.
 US dollar-based lending might come down by 4 per cent while, for rupee, it might be reduced by 8 per cent.
-Burden on exporters to come down post implementation.
+Burden on exporters come down post implementation.

 4. Priority sector lending norms: The government also revised the priority sector lending norms for export credit.
-"This will release an additional Rs 36,000 crore up to Rs 68,000 crore additional infusion for priority sector lending," the FM said.
+"This will release an additional Rs 36,000 crore up to Rs 68,000 additional infusion for priority sector lending," the FM said.

 5. Data on export finance: In addition, the data on export finance will now be actively and weekly monitored by an interministerial working group located in the department of commerce and tracked through a dashboard reviewed with institutions.